savinirs0009/simple-java-maven-app/README.md

-contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline. this is the demo happening right now
+contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline. this is the demo happening right now how many more should i have to type